ktindiana/sphinxval/README.md

 ## Run SPHINX
 The exectuables for SPHINX are in the bin directory.

-Input Model List: Text list of model forecast jsons (full or relative path to sphinxval required, typically in a subdirectory in sphinxval/model/)
+Input `ModelList`: Text list of model forecast jsons (full or relative path to sphinxval required, typically in a subdirectory in sphinxval/model/)

-Input Observation List: Text list of observation jsons, prepared with fetchsep (full or relative path to sphinxval required, typically in a subdirectory in sphinxval/data/)
+Input `DataList`: Text list of observation jsons, prepared with fetchsep (full or relative path to sphinxval required, typically in a subdirectory in sphinxval/data/)

-Input TopDirectory: For models that produce time profiles in txt files, their location is stored in SPHINX by searching through the directories on the user computer.
+Input `TopDirectory`: For models that produce time profiles in txt files, their location is stored in SPHINX by searching through the directories on the user computer.
 TopDirectory needs to be general enough to find all txt files needed for the validation, but specific enough to avoid searching through unnecessary directories or directories that may contain copies of the same files.

 Forecast files, observations files, and lists of these files can be stored anywhere on the user computer (or accessible drive) as long as full paths are provided to SPHINX.